 Some of these symptoms can also be signs of cancer.
 In rare cases, polyps

-Ask your doctor how often you should get regular pelvic examinations and pap tests.
-Recommendations can vary with a patient’s age and health history.
+Ask your doctor how often you should get regular pelvic exams and Pap tests.

 - clogged blood vessels

-example, xenoestrogens are found in commercially produced meats and dairy products.
+example, xenoestrogens are in commercially produced meats and dairy products.

 An inflamed cervix appears red, irritated, or eroded.
 Some of the known

 - bacterial infection

 - HPV infection, which can also cause warts

 - yeast infections